christiankaindl/trello-super-powers/README.md

 - Visible label text
 - Clickable IDs on hover (+ they get copied to your clipboard when clicked)
 - Compact Mode: Removes all clutter if you want to focus
-- Resizable lists: imply click and drag to adjust the size of your Trello lists
+- Resizable lists: Simply click and drag to adjust the size of your Trello lists
 - See at a glance how many cards are in each list
 - Option to hide "Add new List"-Element